 The food processor is the best tool for creating fresh dips, sauces and dressings fast.
 Plus, you can use the interchangeable blade discs to grate or slice vegetables or cheese without breaking a sweat.
 A 5-cup model is big enough for most tasks, but won't take over your entire counter.

 11. High-Speed Blender

 Yup, they're handy to have even if you've got a food processor on hand.
-A high-speed blender is the best tool for making super creamy smoothies, soups or sauces, says nutrition expert Andres Ayesta, RD.
+A high-speed blender is the best tool for making super creamy smoothies, soups or sauces, says registered dietitiann Andres Ayesta, RD.

-12. Slow Cooker
+12. A Slow Cooker

-The slow cooker is the easiest way to make hearty soups, stews, chilis, or braises.
-(Just toss the ingredients in, turn it on, and go do something else!)
+The slow cooker is the easiest way to make hearty soups, stews, chilis or braises.
+(Just toss the ingredients in, turn it on and go do something else!)

-13. Electric Griddle
+13. An Electric Griddle

 Sure, you could cook whole-wheat pancakes or turkey burgers a few at a time in your trusty nonstick skillet.
 But a large, flat electric griddle means you can churn out an entire batch at once, says Ayesta.
 And that can add up to major time savings.

 Cook entire meals like eggs and bacon, veggies and fish or chicken and potatoes all on one pan at the same time — it doesn't get simpler than that.

 - Aroma Housewares Smokeless Indoor Use Electric Griddle ($62.32, Overstock)